powersimmani/RC4_IRTP_Seminar_2024_Summer/README.md

 Organized by Ho-min Park (Ph.D.
 Student, Ghent University)

 Following the success of the winter training programs, the Center for Biosystems and Biotech Data Science (RC4) at Ghent University Global Campus conducted a summer school program in 2024.
-This initiative was designed to further enhance undergraduate students' understanding of their fields and develop their practical research skills.
-The summer program culminated in a series of presentations where participants shared their research outcomes.
+This initiative was designed further to enhance undergraduate students' understanding of their fields and develop their practical research skills using on math and machine learning.
+The summer program culminated in presentations where participants shared their research outcomes.
+For detailed inquiries about presenters and presentation materials, please contact the individual students using the contact information provided in each presentation file or contact the responsible TA (homin.park@ghent.ac.kr).

 ## Seminar Presentations